Changing your mode of study

 Have you already used your extra year on either your current course or on a previous course?
 If so, you may have to pay the tuition fee yourself if you extend the time it takes to complete your course.
-You should seek advice from the Money Advice and Funds Service if you are unsure.
+You should seek advice from the Student Money Service if you are unsure.

 Taking fewer than 120 credits in a year

 If you are registered on a full-time course but taking fewer than 120 credits, you will be charged a module fee for those credits.
 Student Finance will still class you as a full-time student, and you will still be exempt from council tax liability.
 You will continue to be entitled to full-time living cost support until you have completed your honours degree.

 If you are an international student, you should be aware that making a change to your course will have implications on your immigration status and the completion of your studies.

 Please contact the Immigration and Student Visa Support Service if you would like to discuss any issues.